 Why are Black-Eyed Peas Good Luck?

-In the Southern USA, it’s a tradition and considered good luck to eat black-eyed peas on New Years’.
+It’s a tradition and considered good luck to eat black-eyed peas on New Years’.
 One of the legends of the black-eyed peas being a lucky New Years Day meal point to the Civil War and General Sherman’s march across the South.
-While raiding every home they came across of their food supplies the Union army left only the Black-Eyed Peas and salted pork behind, they considered them animal feed.
+While raiding every home they came across of their food supplies the Union army left only the Black-Eyed Peas and salted pork behind.
+They considered them to be animal feed.
 The people in the South were on the verge of starvation and considered themselves lucky to have any food left to eat.

-I make my Black-Eyed Peas with Baby Back Ribs recipe with a lot of veggies and broth rather than the more traditional beans and rice.
+I make my Black-Eyed Peas with Baby Back Ribs recipe with a lot of veggies and broth.
+I prefer this soup to the more traditional beans and rice.
 I’m lucky enough to have good food to eat, so I might as well enjoy it.
 By browning the ribs in the skillet then boiling them for two hours, they infuse a tremendous amount of pork flavor into the soup.
-When you pull them out to slice them into ribs, they are falling off the bone tender and have all the flavor of the stock and seasonings in them.
+When you pull them out to slice them into individual ribs, they are falling off the bone tender and have all the flavor of the stock and seasonings in them.
 These Black-Eyed Peas with Baby Back Ribs may just become your new favorite way to eat ribs.

 Do You Have to Use Baby Back Ribs in Black-Eyed Peas?

-No, baby back ribs are just one way of doing this recipe and the main reason I like them is because of the bones and fat.
-Slow simmering bones is a great way to get flavor into a soup, and a rack of ribs (or two) has a lot of bones and adds a ton of flavor to black-eyed peas.
+No, baby back ribs are just one way of doing this recipe.
+The main reason I like them is because of the bones and fat.
+Slow simmering bones is a great way to get flavor into a soup.
+A rack of ribs (or two) has a lot of bones and adds a ton of flavor to black-eyed peas.

 This is my Black Eyed Peas with Baby Back Ribs recipe: